sefinek24/geoip2-api/README.md

 # 📝 Information
 This documentation provides information about the lightweight Node.js module designed for sending requests to a geolocation data API.
 This module enables you to retrieve location information for a specified IP address and takes full advantage of native modules.
 The [official API](https://api.sefinek.net/docs/v2) is thoroughly optimized and secure.

+> We use the MaxMind database, which is automatically updated daily.

 # 🤔 Importing
 ```js